KelvenH/Guitar-Vault/README.md

 This list summarises the components not yet implemented

-- Provide members wih the ability to and view in profile;
+- Provide members with the ability to and view in profile;
     -  favourite guitars
     -  manage subscriptions
     -  exchange plectrum for guitar loan